camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 A conditional intermediate event is like an wait until the condition is true.
 When the execution arrives the catching event activity, the condition is evaluated for the first time.
 Is the condition satisfied the execution process to the next activity.
-Was the condition not satisfied the condition will be evaluated everytime a variable is changed, except a specific `variableName` or `variableEvent` is defined.
+Was the condition not satisfied the condition will be evaluated every time a variable is changed, except a specific `variableName` or `variableEvent` is defined.

 A conditional intermediate event is defined as an intermediate catching event.